Ground-Source Heat Pumps: Full Speed Ahead

 Tax Credits for Ground-Source Heat Pumps Remain Intact

-• This tax credit is not subject to any of the new Prohibited Foreign Entity (PFE) rules that apply to solar energy, geothermal energy, and storage systems.
+This tax credit is not subject to any of the Prohibited Foreign Entity (PFE) rules that apply to solar energy, energy storage, and storage storage.

-• The tax credit for schools that install ground-source heat pumps (Sec.
-48) is different from the tax credits on which homeowners rely (Sec.
+The tax credit for schools that install ground-source heat pumps (Sec.
+48) is different from the tax credit for homeowners that install ground-source heat pumps (Sec.
 25D).
-The tax credit for homeowners installing ground-source heat pumps will expire on Dec 31, 2025.
+Sec.
+25D has expired.

 Questions?
 Reach out to us at: info@undauntedk12.org.